Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: MPC as a function approximator for RL

 where $\hat{V}^{\vect\theta}_N$ is the MPC-based parameterized value function, $\vect h_{\vect\theta}(\vect s,\vect a)$ is a mixed input-state constraint, $\vect h^{\mathrm{f}}_{\vect\theta}(\vect s)$ is the terminal constraint, $\vect\sigma_k$ and $\vect\sigma_N$ are slack variables guaranteeing the feasibility of the MPC scheme and $\vect \mu$ and $\vect \mu_{\mathrm{f}}$ are constant vectors that ought to be selected sufficiently large~\cite{kerrigan2000soft}.
 Note that these constants allow the MPC scheme to find a feasible solution, but penalize constraint violations enough to guarantee that a feasible solution is found whenever possible.
 While alternative feasibility-enforcing strategies, e.g., robust MPC, do exist, an exhaustive discussion on the topic is beyond the scope of this paper.
 Function $\lambda_{\vect\theta}$ parameterizes the so-called storage function, which has been added to the cost in order to enable the MPC scheme to tackle the case of so-called economic problems.
 Such situations arise when the MDP stage cost is not positive definite, while the MPC stage cost is forced to be positive definite in order to obtain a stabilizing feedback policy.
 Note that since the term $-\lambda_{\vect\theta}(\hat {\vect s}_0)$ only depends on the current state, it does not modify the optimal policy.
 For more details, we refer the interested readers to \cite{Arash2021verification,gros2019data}.

-While Theorem \ref{theorem1} states that one can find suitable stage and terminal costs for any given model, adjusting the model parameters is not essential from the theoretical perspective.
+While Theorem~\ref{theorem1} states that one can find suitable stage and terminal costs for any given model, adjusting the model parameters is not essential from the theoretical perspective.
 However, in practice, the stage and the terminal cost parameterization may not capture $\hat L$ and $\hat T$ exactly.
 Since $\hat L$ and $\hat T$ are (implicitly) functions of the model, using a parameterized model $\vect f_{\vect\theta}$ introduces extra degrees of freedom to bring $\hat L$ and $\hat T$ closer to the functions that can be represented by $L_{\vect\theta}$ and $T_{\vect\theta}$.
 In turn, this can yield a better approximation of the optimal policy and value function.
+The MPC parameterized policy can be obtained from \eqref{eq:MPC2} as follows: